You know what they say about those who read?

 So this year I made a concentrated effort to read more business books to help me improve my investing and business life.

-The following are the five books that made the biggest impact in my life in 2014, and I hope they will make a dramatic impact on your life in 2015.
+The following are the five books that have made a big impact on my life.
+I think they could dramatically change yours, too.
 Please let me know in the comments below this post your thoughts on these books and any other book recommendations you think I should check out!
 I’m always looking for a new book.

 The 5 Business Books That Changed My Life